AnonymousBiology/logistic_growth/README.md

+# Reproducible Research Assignment Questions

-1) (10 points) Annotate the README.md file in your logistic growth repo with more detailed information about the analysis.
+### 1) (10 points) Annotate the README.md file in your logistic growth repo with more detailed information about the analysis.
 Add a section on the results and include the estimates for N0, r and K (mention which *.csv file you used).

 This analysis aimed to study the dynamics of population growth of E.coli bacteria based on experimental data recording bacterial cell count over time in a test tube with the starting conditions of 100µl of an isolate of the bacterium and 900µl growth medium.